-Unlike other high occupancy housing developments such as the Hub or Fremont Station, Barrett Kirk, chief investment officer for Asset Plus, said they will not be asking for a conditional use permit to rent by the room.
+Unlike other high occupancy housing developments such as the Hub or Fremont Station, Barrett Kirk, chief investment officer for McGrath Real Estate, said they will not be asking for a conditional use permit to rent by the room.
 Instead, they will renting by the apartment in a more traditional manor.

 Kirk said they hope to attract a variety of residents including young professionals and families and want to open sometime in 2020.